ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 - The pointwise convolution/projection reducces the dimensionality of the input features to a smaller set of values before extracting new features from them.
 Hence, this leads to an increase in efficiency of the computations while maintaining a good level of accuracy.
 - Residual connections here help improve the flow of information in the network.
 - The effective number of matrix multiplication actions being performed is reduced significantly

+The final network proposed by Google had an efficiency comparable to NASNet, the state of the art model at the time whose building blocks were developed by another neural network, while also being easily explainable in its working as opposed to NASNet.

+# EfficientNet

 <!-- #### What are manifolds?